|Contact Campus||Sandy Bay Campus|

 Associate Professor Jack English joined the Australian Innovation Research Centre in 2006 as Associate Professor in Entrepreneurship.
 His role is to encourage the development of an enterprising culture in Tasmania.
 Previous appointments have been at the University of Canberra (2003–06), the University of Tasmania (1989–2003), Charles Sturt University (1982–89), Southern Cross University (1975–82) and the University of New England (1973–74).
 He has developed and introduced a variety of programs focused on entrepreneurship, creativity, innovation and commercialisation for students from disciplines as diverse as science, arts, education, information technology, engineering and business.

-He is the author of 23 books including How to Organise and Operate a Small Business in Australia, which has been in print for more than twenty-five years in ten editions; The New Australian Stockmarket Investor; and Going Solo.
-He is also the co-author of Personal Financial Management and The Small Business Book (New Zealand).
-He serves on the Tasmanian Innovations Advisory Board, the Research Investment Advisory Committee of the Tas ICT Centre and is Adjunct Professor in Entrepreneurship at the University of Canberra.
+He is the author of 26 books including How to Organise and Operate a Small Business in Australia, which has been in print for more than thirty years in eleven editions.
+He is also the co-author of The Small Business Book in New Zealand.